Introduction, Haskell, and Type Classes

 of type a

 .
-It is
+It is often called the

-value in poorly designed languages, but in contrast to
+designed languages, but in contrast to null

 is visible in the type system.